Ehlinger leads Texas’ Alamo Bowl romp over No. 12 Utah 38-10

 “We knew that we were going to have to play with a greater passion and physicality than they would,” said Texas coach Tom Herman, who is 4-0 in bowls in his career with three wins in three seasons at Texas.

 Texas also pounded out 231 yards against the nation’s No. 1 rush defense, which had held 10 opponents under 70 yards.
 Texas’ biggest run came on a 31-yard burst by Ehlinger on third down on the drive that led to his 6-yard touchdown that made it 24-3 late in the third quarter.
-Keaontay Ingram later added a 49-yard TD burst on the sideline late in the fourth.
+Keaontay Ingram later added a 49-yard TD burst late in the fourth.

 “Very disappointing end to a very good season,” Utah coach Kyle Whittingham said.
 “We got outplayed, we got outcoached.
 It doesn’t diminish one iota what this senior class accomplished.”